 Intoxication manslaughter is also a second-degree felony, but does not have a mental state requirement.
 (That is, it is not required to show the person acted recklessly.)
 Instead, it adds the element of intoxication.
 Learn more about intoxication manslaughter in Texas.

-Texas has Criminally Negligent Homicide for instances where a person acts negligently and causes the death of another.
+Texas has a ciminally negligent homicide for instances in which a person acts negligently and causes the death of another.
 We often see this charge in accidents.